jesse-wei/jesse-wei.github.io/_posts/2022-08-10-guide-to-act.md

 ## Introduction

 My relevant credentials: I studied for the ACT using only free resources and scored a [36](https://drive.google.com/file/d/1H6aFuEPKvbsZlgWtR2-lMSE_7sr83XcS/view?usp=sharing) on my first try.
 I also privately tutored for a while, and you can see my [blog](/blog/category/act) for the ACT-related stuff I've written.
-I don't tutor anymore, and I'm not trying to sell you anything.
-This guide is purely to help you get the score you want fast and without needing to spend any money.
+I don't tutor anymore, and I'm not trying to sell you anything - this guide is purely to help you get the score you want fast and without needing to spend any money.

-I created this document in high school because lots of people had asked me about how I studied for the ACT.
 You might’ve heard of tutors and textbooks that cost a small fortune, but you can study as effectively as possible without spending any money.
 The best ACT resources are available online for free.

-The most important section of this guide is [Resources](#resources), specifically the section [Official tests](#official-tests).
+The most important part of this guide is [Resources](#resources), specifically the subpart [Official tests](#official-tests).
 My #1 piece of advice throughout the years has been that you must use **official (previously administered) tests** to prep, and don't waste your time on crap (third-party) practice questions.
 If that’s the only thing you take away from this guide, you’ll have gained ~51% of what it has to offer.

 Due to a copyright claim from ACT, Inc., examples in this guide involving copyrighted ACT content have been removed or replaced.
 Specifically, I had to take down a link to a Google Drive containing previously administered tests from the past two decades.
 However, I cannot stress enough that you must use official ACT tests to prep.